ryanallen/words-of-my-perfect-teacher/README.md

 Tell yourself: "It is for their well-being that I am going to listen to the profound [Dharma](#dharma) and put it into practice.
 I will lead all these beings, my parents, tormented by the miseries of the [six realms of existence](#six-realms-of-existence), to the state of omniscient Buddhahood, freeing them from all the [karmic phenomena](#karmic-energy), habitual patterns and sufferings of every one of the [six realms](#six-realms-of-existence)."
 It is important to have this attitude each time you listen to teachings or practice them.

+Whenever you do something positive, whether of major or minor importance, it is indispensable to enhance it with the three supreme methods.
+Before beginning, arouse the bodhicitta as a skilful means to make sure that the action becomes a source of good for the future.
+While carrying out the action, avoid getting involved in any conceptualization <details><summary><sup>[1](#1)</sup></summary>For beginners, this means avoiding a materialistic or ambitions attitude to the practice.
+In fact only realized practitioners can practice with true freedom from concepts, but as one's practice matures, freedom from grasping comes progressively.</details>

 *<h1 id="postface" align="center">Postface</h1>*

 ---